The Salvatore Aiello Trust

 Kati Hanlon Mayo - Trustee and Repetiteur

-Kati Hanlon Mayo began her dance training at The Boston School of Ballet and went on to train as a scholarship student at The Central Pennsylvania Youth Ballet and The School of American Ballet.
-At the age of 15, she became a member of Boston Ballet 2 and performed regularly with The Boston Ballet.
-Mayo went on to perform with Jose Mateo's Ballet Theatre before joining North Carolina Dance Theatre, under the Artistic Direction of Salvatore Aiello, as a principal dancer in 1991.
+Kati Hanlon Mayo began her dance training at The Boston School of Ballet and went on to study as a scholarship student at Central Pennsylvania Youth Ballet and The School of American Ballet.
+At the age of 15, she became a member of Boston Ballet 2 and performed regularly with the main company.
+Kati attended The University of Massachusetts/Amherst as a Chancellor’s Award Scholarship recipient for two years before returning to Boston to dance soloist roles with Jose Mateo’s Ballet Theatre.
+In 1992, Kati began working as a principal dancer with North Carolina Dancer Theatre, under the artistic direction of Salvatore Aiello, and that same year, she was invited to join The Chautauqua Ballet Company.

 Diego Carrasco-Schoch - Trustee and Repetiteur